UniqueNetwork/unique_docs/docs/concepts/collection-limits.md

 **accountTokenOwnershipLimit: u32**

-Maximum number of tokens that one address can own
+The maximum number of tokens that one address can own

 **sponsoredDataSize: u32**

-Maximum byte size of custom token data that can be sponsored when tokens are minted in sponsored mode
+The maximum byte size of custom token data that can be sponsored when tokens are minted in sponsored mode

 **sponsoredDataRateLimit: UpDataStructsSponsoringRateLimit**